9 Ways to Get Kids to Drink Healthy Green Smoothies

 Kids pay attention to your choices, and everything you eat matters.
 If your kids see you drink a green smoothie but then devour an entire bag of chips every night or scrape half of your own serving of broccoli into the trash, while taking seconds of the chicken dish, that green smoothie probably isn’t having the effect you hope it will.

-Example is far more powerful than lectures.
+Being an example is far more powerful than lectures.

 9. Challenge each other.